shabhshah/Card-Dealer/README.md

 # Card-Dealer
 A group of card dealing and analyzing programs I wrote for my programming class.

+*blackjack.py* is a work in progress of a Black Jack game.

 *cardanalyzer.py* is not complete yet.

 *carddealer.py* asks for the number of hands and cards per hand a user would like from a standard deck of cards.
 The resulting hands are printed.